irepansalvador/Immune_Adaptation_Atlas_2023/README.md

 ## Phylostratigraphy

 We obtained the Phylostrata (PS) values for human genes from the study of Litman and Stein (2019; https://doi.org/10.1053/j.seminoncol.2018.11.002), where the authors determine consensus ages for human protein-coding and noncoding genes, using publicly available databases.
 Based on the data provided by Litman and Stein, we generated the file "Human_Gene_Ages.csv" that contains PS values for 27,974 human genes.
 We provide Rmd files to run the PS enrichment test using a Hypergeometric test.
 The test was performed using the `phyper()` function of the R stats package.

+## GO_terms_2024

+We provide the scripts to perform GO term analyses using the Biological Process (BP) ontology for each set of DE genes used for the ABC-MK test, using the R packages cluster-Profiler (version 4.2.2), enrichplot (version 1.14.2), GO.db and org.Hs.eg.db (BioConductor version 3.14).